GBHyland/CIC-Developer/Day1-Scripting-in-Automate.md

 ---

 ## ✅ Initial Test
-Before we begin editing the process, release and deploy the process in **Studio Admin**.
+Before we begin editing the process, release and deploy the _gb-cui-claim-classStart_ project in **Studio Admin**.
 Once deployed, test the process and get a feel for what it does.

 ### 🔍 Testing Checklist
 Verify that: